JM89/crash-courses/CrashCourse-API/Lesson3/README.md

     }
 }
 ```

-An interface defines a contract that a class must implement.
-Interfaces are particularly useful when it comes to DI.

 Create a new item in the `DataStores`, select Class and call it `BlogPostDataStore`.
 Then implements the interface `IBlogPostDataStore` in the `BlogPostDataStore` class.